Tiffany-gif/alu-web-development/html_advanced/README.md

 - All your files should end with a new line
 - A README.md file, at the root of the folder of the project is mandatory
-- You are not allowed to install, import or use external libraries. -This website must be - build with only HTML/CSS/JavaScript.
+- You are not allowed to install, import or use external libraries.
+This website must be built with only HTML/CSS/JavaScript.
 No NodeJS, React, VueJS, Bootstrap, etc.
 - Your code should be W3C compliant and validate with W3C-Validator

 ## Final Result